OsimFavour/Shopify-product-scraper/README.md

 - This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for details

 # Conclusion
-This scraper provides an easy and efficient way to keep track of
+This scraper provides an easy and efficient way to keep track of new products on your favourite Shopify stores.
+By using this scraper, you can save time and stay up-to-date with the lates products without the hassle of constantly checking the store's website.